b3-exmo/b3-exmo.github.io/docs/Race/Skin of blackness.md

 *This is not a fucking idiom.* These are human beings that the LDS church's leadership is describing as if they're dog breeds.
 You'll donate blood to make these people look more like Anglos?
 What the fuck is wrong with you, Kimball?

-If any of you readers happened to be alive to hear Kimball say this over the pulpit, and you had raised your hand during the sustaining vote... raise your hand again once more, but this time use it to smack yourself in the face, because I can't reach through my computer monitor to do it myself.
+If any of you readers happened to be alive to hear Kimball say this over the pulpit, and you had raised your hand during the sustaining vote... raise your hand to the square again once more, please... but this time use it to smack yourself in the face, because I can't reach through my computer monitor to do it myself.

 &nbsp;

 ### Mark E. Petersen
 Elder Petersen was an apostle under Kimball.

 > *The Lord segregated the people both as to blood and place of residence.
-At least in the case of the Lamanites and the Negroes we have the definite word of the Lord Himself that he placed a dark skin upon them as a curse – as a punishment and as a sign to all others.
-He forbade intermarriage with them under the threat of extension of the curse.
-(2 Nephi 5:21) And ==He certainly segregated the Negro as to the Priesthood, and drew an absolute line==.
+At least in the case of the Lamanites and the Negroes ==we have the definite word of the Lord Himself that he placed a dark skin upon them as a curse== – as a punishment and as a sign to all others.
+He forbade intermarriage with them under the ==threat of extension of the curse.
+(2 Nephi 5:21)== And He certainly segregated the Negro as to the Priesthood, and drew an absolute line.
 You may even say He dropped an Iron curtain there.
 The Negro was cursed as to the Priesthood, and therefore, was cursed as to the blessings of the Priesthood.
 Certainly God made a segregation there.*

 Citation for this quote, along with numerous quotes from Elder Petersen, can be found with other [[Various Quotes#"Race Problems— As They Affect the Church"|hot takes on race from church leadership]].
 This particular one bears repeating here, as it explicitly cites 2 Nephi 5:21 as the reason why Native Americans are not "white and delightsome" by the Book of Mormon's own words.